Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 Other Attractions in Mataderos

-From 1962 to 1968 Argentine currency had a coin depicting the statue, highlighting the importance of agriculture in Argentina.
+From 1962 to 1968 Argentine currency had a coin depicting the statue, highlighting the importance of agriculture in Argentina and the craziness of its monetary history.

 An Argentine cowboy on a horse holds up the ring he won in the corrida de sortijasMuseo de Criollo de los Corrales

-Hidden in a nook between the food stalls lies the Museo Criollo de los Corrales, a small museum that shows a slice of country life and history in the province of Buenos Aires.
+Hidden in a nook between the food stalls lies the Museo Criollo de los Corrales is a small museum that shows a slice of country life and the history of the gaucho life in the province of Buenos Aires.

 La Pulperia inside the museum offers drinks, food, and a shaded patio away from the bustle of the fair where visitors will often find live folkloric music and dancing.

-Bar OviedoThe historic Bar Oveida in Mataderos, province of Buenos Aires
+Bar Oviedo: A Mataderos InstitutionThe historic Bar Oveida in Mataderos, province of Buenos Aires

 The Bar Oviedo sits on the corner of Avenida Lissandro del Torre and Avenida de los Corrales, has been an institution in central Mataderos since 1900.